FIVE FROM FINLAND: Health technologies

 Finland is known worldwide for its leading tech solutions and its healthcare provision.
 Little wonder then that it is a forerunner in healthtech.

-Being the greenest country in the world with the cleanest air and the happiest people, Finland has all it takes for a person to live a healthy life.
+Being one of the greenest countries in the world, with the cleanest air and the happiest people, Finland has all it takes for a person to live a healthy life.
 Besides, Finland boasts one of the most effective healthcare systems in the world, with many companies providing digital solutions to improve healthcare efficiency.
-Hospitals are also attracting growing numbers of international patients for demanding medical treatments.

 1. Medical tourism

-As one of the biggest hospitals in Europe, the Helsinki University Hospital (HUH) is going to be the first in the world to have a hospital-adapted boron neutron capture therapy (BNCT) machine for cancer treatment, which could be offered to international patients through its majority-owned company HYKSin.
+In recent years, Finnish hospitals have been attracting growing numbers of international patients for demanding medical treatments.
+As one of the biggest hospitals in Europe, the Helsinki University Hospital (HUH) is the first in the world to have a hospital-adapted boron neutron capture therapy (BNCT) machine for cancer treatment, which could be offered to international patients through its majority-owned company Orton.
+Cancer patients are expected to receive BNCT treatment at the facility in 2021.

-Meanwhile, Docrates Cancer Center is providing diagnosis, treatment and follow-up of cancer patients, with 25 per cent of its patients coming from abroad.
-Its elevator signs are also in several languages including Chinese.
+Meanwhile, Docrates Cancer Center is providing diagnoses, treatment and follow-up of cancer patients, with one fifth of its patients coming from abroad.
+So far, the centre has treated patients from over 60 countries.

-“We utilise Kaiku’s digital patient monitoring system, which is a very convenient tool to communicate with patients far away,” says Ilpo Tolonen, CEO of Docrates Cancer Center.
+“We utilise Kaiku’s digital patient monitoring system, which is a very convenient tool to communicate with patients far away,” explained Ilpo Tolonen, CEO of Docrates Cancer Center.

 2. Solutions that increase hospital efficiency

-Many digital healthcare solutions aim to shorten waiting time for doctors.
-One example is data management company Avaintec, which founded a Sino-Finnish AI and innovation research centre in China earlier this year in cooperation with partners.
+Many digital healthcare solutions aim to shorten waiting time for doctors’ appointments.
+One example is data management company Avaintec, which founded a Sino-Finnish AI and innovation research centre in China in co-operation with partners two years ago.

 Elsewhere, Ninchat provides secure communications for hospitals to enable real-time consultation.